etcyl/rpi_dashboard/README.md

     Run stress tests for a specified number of hours and track progress Log test outputs to Excel files

-Use the provided rpi_static_ip.sh script to set up each Raspberry Pi with a static IP and hostname.
+Use the provided rpi_static_ip.sh script to setup each Raspberry Pi with a static IP and hostname.
+This will follow a naming convention for dynamically detecting all of the RPIs on the network.

 Run the script with the hostname, static IP, and router gateway:
     ```sudo ./rpi_static_ip.sh <hostname> <static_ip> <router_gateway>```